Tombre/makerule/README.md

 Testing using the provided test library might be enough for you, but if you want to save some kb or use your own testing library, makeRule allows you to imprort its validation functionality seperatly to its testing library.

 To setup your own testing suite, only require/import the `validator` function.
 You can then pass an object map of all the your tests, where the key is the name of the test, and the test is a function that recieves the`value` as an argument, and returns true or false.
-Testing functions recieve the `value` as their **last argument** meaning you can use other arguments that are passed in when creating the test.
+Testing functions receive the `value` as their **last argument** meaning you can use other arguments that are passed in when creating the test.

-Custom validators still recieve the standard helper functions `testWith`, `mapValue`, and `required`.
+Custom validators still receive the standard helper functions `testWith`, `mapValue`, and `required`.

 ```javascript